 School Site Health Offices

 The Health Technician at each school is an unlicensed medical professional that is CPR and First Aid certificated.
-They work under the license of the credentialed school nurse.
+They work under the license of a credentialed school nurse.
 Health Technicians are trained in procedures to a level of competence and safety to meet the needs of students in the school district.
-If a Health Technician has a question or needs clarification the School Nurse is available to assist.
+If a Health Technician has a question or needs clarification, the School Nurse is available to assist.

 A Few Suggestions from the Health Office:

 - No student is allowed to have medication (prescription or over-the-counter) at school without an authorization form signed by the parent and the prescribing physician.
 This includes over-the-counter medications, herbal supplements, prescription medication, creams, and ointment.
 The Health Office cannot administer any medications without this authorization.
-To obtain the form, or if you have any question, please contact the Health Office.
+To obtain the form, or if you have any questions, please contact the Health Office.

 - Keep your child home if they:

 - Have a fever greater than 100º (may return to school if fever is normal for 24 hours without the use of fever reducing medicine)

 - Have vomited in the last 24 hours